Cynapium/hinge-homework/README.md

 - type          STRING                  Type of rating          L/B/R
 - time          STRING                  Date/time of the rating

-Additionally, user and user_target are linked to the field id of the user table.
-A record cannot be inserted if they do not exist in that user table.

 The types of ratings are:
 - L:    Likes
 - B:    Blocks